alainQtec/LearnJavascript/README.md

 ## Issues (and common fixes)

-Sometimes you may run into Error `EADDRINUSE` when trying to run `npm start`
+When you start the app after it has previously crashed, you may receive [Error `EADDRINUSE`](https://stackoverflow.com/questions/4075287/node-express-eaddrinuse-address-already-in-use-kill-server) or when `npm start` failed. ie:

+>EADDRINUSE, Address already in use

 To fix this (On Windows):